 Eventually, the city was rebuilt and a new Temple was erected, and new priests were consecrated and the festivals and Temple worship were reinstituted.
 That was the context in our passage in Nehemiah mentioned earlier.
 In 70 A.D. however, the city and Temple were once again destroyed and all of this stopped again (Dan 9.26) because you can’t keep the festivals without a Temple, holy vessels or functioning priesthood.

 We know that there is a Temple, an altar, holy vessels and a priesthood coming, and the festivals and sacrifices will begin again, but these will be stopped by the False Messiah (Dan 9.27), but that will only be for the last three and a half years of the Birth-pains.
 When Yeshua returns, Ezekiel’s Temple will be built and the Lord will put his name on that place and the festivals will be reinstituted again in their fullness.
 Zech 14.16-18 says that any nation that does not come to Jerusalem to worship at Sukkot will be judged.
-Again, these nations will need to come to the Temple.
+Again, these nations will need to come to the Temple in Jerusalem, not Oklahoma.

 Today, you cannot keep the festivals outside of Jerusalem because there is no Temple, functioning priesthood or holy things.
 The environment that is needed in order for man to meet with God has to have a certain level of kedusha.
 The land of Israel did not have it by itself for God to be in their midst, why do people think their city or campground in America (or wherever) has that kedusha?
-It has even less kedusha than the land of Israel has.
+It has even less kedusha than the land of Israel.
 That is why God made a place of kedusha called the Mishkan, and eventually the Temple.

 But, that is not to say that we can’t be aware of the each festival and what day of the year each one falls on according to the biblical religious calendar.
 We are to be watchful and aware of the times and seasons so that the Day of the Lord does not come upon us like a thief in the night (1 Thes 5.1-5).
 We should know the phrases, themes, concepts and idioms of each festival and how they fit into the plan of God.
 We should know and understand the Temple service associated with each festival and what was done.
 It would be right and appropriate to gather on each festival to study these things, but it should be emphasized that we are not “keeping” the festival nor should we judge others who don’t wish to do so.